-The District shall invite the student with exceptional needs to attend his or her IEP team meeting if the purpose of the meeting will be to consider postsecondary goals for the student and the needed transition services for that student to assist in reaching his or her transition goals.
+The District shall invite the student with a disability to attend his or her IEP team meeting if the purpose of the meeting will be to consider postsecondary goals for the student and the needed transition services for that student to assist in reaching his or her postsecondary goals.
+(Ed.
+Code, § 56340(d).)
+The IEP Team meeting notice shall indicate that a purpose of the meeting will be the consideration of the student's postsecondary goals and transition services, and the notice will indicate that the student is invited to attend.
+(Ed.
+Code, §

+56341.5(e).)
 The Student's role as a participant is to communicate preferences, interests, strengths, and take part in the IEP development.